 I prefer making quick-fix recipes, but chili is one of my exceptions.
 Though it only takes about 20 minutes for all the elements in any chili to cook through, a long simmering time is essential–to allow time for the beans to break down and thicken the sauce.
 This recipe as written has a mildly spicy kick.
 Give it “medium”, fan-your-mouth heat by leaving the jalapeño core intact before dicing.
 For the thrill-seekers, try “hot” heat by doubling the chili powder too.
 I always garnish with Monterey Jack cheese… except for the time I took a photo of it (above); I was all out.
 Turns out avocado is a good substitute for the creamy, cooling relief of melty cheese on a spicy chili.

 1 medium (6-ounce) onion, chopped

-1 large (2 ounces) jalapeño, cored and diced
+1 large (2 ounces) jalapeño, cored and chopped

 2 tablespoons minced fresh garlic (about 6 medium cloves)

 large (5-quart) pot